XhinLiang/xhinliang.com/resume/en.md

 Kuaishou
 : *Backend Developer*
   __2018.1-NOW__
-  Backend development of Kuaishou live.
-Pioneer of live platform, supporting several application for building live feature; Maintenaner of multiple signaling frameworks which completely decouple the live long-connection server from the business; Core developer of serial core businesses such as wish list, live cover, wheel decide and so on.
+  Backend developer of server platform, building the biggest and the amazing live streaming platform in the world; Architect of serial foundational features such as signaling frameworks, cover storing, TCP networking and CDN scheduling; Stability director of several substantial evnets, supporting Spring Festival, National Day and Promotion Nights; Youngest interviewer of team, technical lecturer of stuff, mentor of newcomers.

 Tencent
 : *Fullstack Developer*
   __2017.7-2018.1__
-  Mobile development & backend development of media operation platform.
-Participated in the development of Moka app; Maintenaner of the content crawl system; Developer of the SRE operation platform; Lead the construction of the private Composer Packagist.
+  Backend developer of the SRE operation platform and content-crawling system; Mobile develeper of MOKA app.

 Tencent
 : *Backend Developer, Intern*
   __2016.5-2017.5__
-  Backend development of content management platform.
-Responsible for the iteration of live cloud-editing system; Participate in the development of the Caiyun platform.
+  Backend developer of cloud-publishing platform and cloud-editing system.

 Xidian University
 : *Informatics Engineering, Bachelor*